twifty/atom-switch-quotes/README.md

 ### Notes
 This package is in its early days.
 I need testers and I need those testers to give feedback.
 If there any features you require or bugs found, please raise an issue on the github repo.

 In order for me to support new languages, I need first need to know how the strings in that language are structured.
 Giving me a sample file containing all possible string types, multiline types and interpolated types will speed up the process.
+Also, pressing `Alt + *`, while the cursor is within a string will log to the console (`Ctrl + Shift + I` within atom) the name of the grammar and scope of the string.